 So named because of the shape your feet make, skaters need to stand with the heel of one skate resting against the instep (where your foot arch begins), thus creating a T shape.
 In doing this, you will be able to remain standing upright without a loss of balance.

-Another important posture setup is squatting.
-Roller skating is all about remaining low to the ground, and so bending your knees and keeping them bent is a large part of the experience.
+Another important posture setup is squatting while keeping your feet shoulder-width.
+Roller skating is all about remaining with your body low to the ground, and so keeping your knees bent is a large part of the experience.
 To ensure you don’t strain yourself, keep squat whether you’re standing or moving; this ensures you have better balance while wearing your skates.

 Assuming you feel confident on your feet standing still, now is the time to start moving in your skates.
 The most common way of doing this for newbies is by duck walking.